richibrics/IoTuring/README.md

 You will be able to enter the configuration menu whenever you want (with the same command as above) to edit your choises.

-#### Run
+## Run

-You can simply run IoTuring using this command
+You can simply run IoTuring using this command:

 ```
 IoTuring
 ```

-or this one
+### Other arguments

+To see all command options run `IoTuring --help`:

 ```
-python -m IoTuring
+> IoTuring --help
+usage: IoTuring [-h] [-v] [-c] [-o]

+Simple and powerful cross-platform script to control your pc and share statistics using communication protocols like MQTT and home control hubs like HomeAssistant.

+options:
+  -h, --help          show this help message and exit
+  -v, --version       show program's version number and exit
+  -c, --configurator  enter configuration mode
+  -o, --open-config   open config file

+Start without argument for normal use
 ```

 ## Docker